 This section is intended as a reference for non-U.S. citizens who are planning to attend Georgia Tech.
-It should be noted, however, that the following information is continually being updated and modified, so any specific inquiries should be directed to International Student Services and Programs (OIE; oie.gatech.edu/isss/index.html) (404) 894-7475
+It should be noted, however, that the following information is continually being updated and modified, so any specific inquiries should be directed to the Office of International Education(OIE; https://oie.gatech.edu/)